 Loan PRIs consist of loans outstanding bearing a below-market interest rate.
 Loans are measured at fair value at inception to determine if a contribution element exists.
-Loans are recorded on a net basis, reflecting a discount on loan receivable (if a contribution element exists) or a reasonable loss reserve.
-The loss reserve is reviewed on an annual basis and adjusted if collectability risk has significantly changed based on the Foundation's understanding of the borrower's financial health and/or payment history.
-Management has reviewed all PRIs for the years ended August 31, 2023 and 2022, and no loss reserve has been recorded.
+Loans are recorded on a net basis, reflecting a discount on the loan receivable (if a contribution element exists) or a reasonable loss reserve.
+Loans receivable of \$66,785,030 and \$58,524,729 are reported net of a discount of \$13,600,124 and \$10,038,911 at August 31, 2024 and 2023, respectively.
+The Foundation estimates an allowance for credit losses for each loan that reflects management's judgement at the time the loan is made.
+The Foundation reviews its allowance for credit losses on a regular basis for adequacy based on risk assessments and economic conditions and trends, and credit quality indicators, including past write-off experience and the level of past due loans.
+Management has reviewed all PRIs for the years ended August 31, 2024 and 2023, and an allowance for credit losses has been recorded of \$1,500,000 and \$0, respectively.
 Any costs of making loans are expensed as incurred.